Let's Make a Deal: Past personnel

 When the current version debuted in 2009 at Las Vegas, Alison Fiori was the show's original model, lasting for much of the first season in Las Vegas before the show moved to Los Angeles.
-During the 2013–14 season, Danielle Demski was the show's model for most of the season while Tiffany Coyne was on parental leave, and remains as Coyne's backup when necessary, most recently during the 2019–20 season.
+Danielle Demski serves as the show's backup model, having been involved in most Season 5 episodes with Coyne on parental leave, and in Season 11 when Coyne was unavailable.
+In 2023, Coyne surpassed Merrill as the longest serving hostess in franchise history.

+Production

 Production locations

 The original daytime series was recorded at NBC Studios in Burbank, California, and then at ABC Television Center in Los Angeles once the program switched networks in 1968.
 The weekly syndicated series also taped at ABC Television Center, doing so for its first five seasons.
 After ABC cancelled the daytime series in 1976, production of the syndicated series ceased there as well and the sixth and final season was recorded in the ballroom of the Westgate Las Vegas hotel in Las Vegas, Nevada.

 The 1980 Canadian series was taped at Panorama Film Studios in West Vancouver, British Columbia, which production company Catalena Productions used as its base of operations.
-The All-New Let's Make a Deal taped its first season of episodes in Burbank at NBC Studios, then moved to Sunset Las Palmas Studios in Hollywood, California, for the second and final season.
-The 1990 NBC daytime series was recorded at Disney-MGM Studios on the grounds of Walt Disney World in Orlando, Florida.
+The All-New Let's Make a Deal taped its first season of episodes in Burbank at NBC Studios, then moved to Sunset Las Palmas Studios (known as Hollywood Center Studios at the time) in Hollywood for the second and final season.
+The 1990 NBC daytime series was recorded at Disney-MGM Studios on the grounds of Walt Disney World near Orlando, Florida.
 The 2003 revival returned production to Burbank.

-The current edition of the series first originated from the Tropicana in Las Vegas.
-The show returned to Hollywood in 2010, first at Sunset Bronson Studios from 2010-2015 and later at Raleigh Studios from 2015-2017.
-From 2017-2022, the show taped at Saticoy Studios in Van Nuys, California.
-During the 2022-23 season, the show tapes at Quixote Studios in Sylmar, California.
-In the 2023-24 season, the show will be taping at Haven Studios in Glendale California, which RTL Group (parent of Fremantle) is an investor, where The Price is Right will move for the season.
+The current edition of the series first originated from the Tropicana outside of Las Vegas.
+The show returned for good to Los Angeles in 2010, first at Sunset Bronson Studios from 2010 to 2015 and later at Raleigh Studios from 2015 to 2017.
+From 2017 to 2022, the show taped at Saticoy Studios in Van Nuys.
+During the 2022–23 season, the show taped at Quixote Studios in Sylmar.
+Beginning in its 2023–24 season, the show will be taping at Haven Studios in Atwater Village; the facility is leased by Fremantle, and will also house The Price is Right and other Fremantle-produced game shows in California.